playX18/asmkit/README.md

     - `smallvec`: for code generation to not heap allocate often
 - Relocations are provided by CodeBuffer interface and assembler will use them if you use symbols in API.

+# Goals
+- Auto-generated assemblers for as many as possible platform.
+- Portability: library should built & run on any platform (even if it does not provide assembler for one), and assemblers on its own must not be dependent on platform we built `uasm` on.

 # TODO
 - [ ] Add support for ARM64
+- [ ] Add support for PPC64
 - [ ] Add support for OpenPOWER (POWER9/POWER10)
 - [ ] Add support for RW info and implicit operand info for all opcodes
 - [ ] Cross-platform helpers to perform calls
-- [ ] SpiderMonkey-like `MacroAssembler` to help generate assembly without worrying about target architecture
+- [ ] JSC/SpiderMonkey-like `MacroAssembler` to help generate assembly without worrying about target architecture
 - [ ] Compiler/Builder interface: emit instructions as `Inst` structure and allow modifying them before emitting, and also possibly to have regalloc pass over them.